1. CHECK YOUR ELIGIBILITY

 2. SUBMIT YOUR APPLICATION VIA YOUR HOME UNIVERSITY

-- Your home university nominates you for exchange at Macquarie University and receives application form
+- Your home university nominates you for exchange at Macquarie University and supplies a copy of your official transcript.

 - Evidence of your English language proficiency (if applicable)